chuxiaaaa/AntiCheat/docs/README-en.md

 2. Place AntiCheat.dll in the directory Lethal Company\BepInEx\plugins.
 3. Launch the game.

+### Create Room
+Suggest adding the "[AC]" label to the room name to indicate to other players that this is a room with anti-cheating enabled!

+For example: [v49/AC] The battle is thrilling!

 ### Features
 * Forced lever pull detection
 * Abnormal ship item location detection